opencelium/opencelium/docs/gettinginvolved/installation.rst

 	apt install mariadb-server mariadb-client openjdk-17-jdk neo4j nginx

 .. note::
-	On restricted systems you may have to change permissions after wget:
+	On restricted systems, you may have to change permissions after wget:
 	.. code-block:: sh
 		:linenos: